Bird-Foot Buttress Rock Climbing

 High in the woods west of the Quarry, this is probably the best known outcrop in the area, largely because the American Dream Roof is such an unusual problem for the Lake.
 There are several other nice, moderate routes around the corner to the left.
 However the descriptions given in Swarting veer toward the contrived (i.e. "avoid using the lower right corner"), which I find aesthetically unsatisfying (I guess I'm more of a mountaineer than a boulderer).
 If you are willing to ignore the rules, there are at least 4-5 fun routes here.

 The easiest approach is probably to hike from the group camp area.
 See the notes to the West of the Quarry section.

 Climbing Season For the East Bluff 03 - West of the Quarry area.

 Weather station 3.8 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bird-Foot Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bird-Foot Buttress:

 Featured Route For Bird-Foot Buttress

 American Dream Roof 5.10d 6b+ 21 VII+ 21 E3 5b WI